 2) The NSACF triggers Nnsacf_NumberOfUEsPerSliceEACNotify operation including the S-NSSAI for which the EAC mode is to be activated or deactivated and a EAC flag set to activated if the number of UEs registered with the network slice is above certain threshold or set to deactivated if the number of the UEs registered with the network slice is below certain threshold.

-Editor's note: It is FFS how to trigger the notification without subscription.
-Also how to determine which AMF is to be notified need be clarified.

 3) The AMF uses the EAC flag to decide when to trigger the number of UEs per network slice availability check and update procedure so that delays to the registration procedure and impact to the already allowed network slices are avoided.

 If the EAC flag indicates EAC mode activated, the AMF triggers the number of UEs per network slice availability check and update procedure before the Registration Accept step of the registration procedure or before the UE Configuration Update message as in EAC activated mode the NSACF is to check whether the maximum number of UEs per network slice is reached which may impact the allowed S-NSSAI(s) confirmed by the Registration Accept message and the UE Configuration Update message.